UNC-Libraries/SCTS-Documentation/Born Digital.md

    Legacy materials are shelved in various shared boxes on Level 6.

    Locations for these materials are listed in the appropriate Resource record.
-Please note that many of the materials are not listed in the collection finding aid they belong to.
+Please note that some of the materials found in these legacy boxes are not listed in the collection finding aid they belong to.